Frequently Asked Questions

 When should a cataract be removed?

-In the past we referred to cataracts as “ripe” when they were hard enough to be removed.
-With modern technology, we do not need to wait for the lens to harden.
+In the past, hardened cataracts were considered “ripe” and ready to be removed.
+With modern technology, we do not need to wait for the lens to harden for cataracts to be removed.
 Instead, the time to have a cataract removed is when you can no longer see well enough to do the things you want to do.
-In rare cases an ophthalmologist may state that a cataract should be removed for reasons involving the health of the eye.
-However, the majority of the time we wait until the patient is bothered by his or her vision.
+In rare cases an ophthalmologist may state that a cataract should be removed for reasons involving the health of the eye, but generally we wait until the patient’s visions is bothered before removal occurs.
 If you are not bothered by your cataracts, then with a few exceptions, you do not need to have them removed.

 How is a cataract removed?

-After a tiny incision is made into the eye, the surgeon uses ultrasound to break up the cataract, and then removes it.
+After a tiny incision is made into the eye, the surgeon uses ultrasound to break up the cataract, after which it is removed.
 The back part of the lens membrane (the posterior capsule) is left in place.
 An intraocular lens (IOL) is then inserted.